Video: Deer crash lands on pickup truck just as man is about to sell it

 “I’ve watched it at least 100 times because it’s still funny to hear it crashed into the side of the bed,” Vaughan said.

-Vaughan told NBC10 he’s not sure if the deer was injured at all.
-The dent the deer made caused Vaughan to lower the price of the pickup truck to $8500.
+Vaughan told NBC10 he’s not sure if the deer was injured.
+The dent the deer made caused Vaughan to lower the price of the pickup truck to $8,500.

 Local